Pinning control of chimera states in systems with higher-order interactions: Numerical results for different coupling schemes

 {A\arabic{equation}} {A\arabic{figure}} In the Main Text, we have considered systems of the form of Eq. \eqref{eq:SL_HO}, where the coupling matrix is $D= $.
 Let us observe that such setting is the one in which it is easier to observe chimera states induced by the initial conditions.
 However, through our pinning approach, it is possible to observe chimera states also for different configurations of the coupling.
 In what follows, we give a brief survey of which configurations yield chimera states, obtained by performing parametric pinning control on a $3$-hyperring of $204$ nodes, where the parameters are $\alpha=1$ and $\omega=1$, the coupling strength is $\varepsilon=0.01$, and by pinning $N_p=18$ nodes spaced every $3$ for $t_p=100$ time units and with the parameters $\omega_{i_p}$ drawn from a uniform distribution of the interval $[0.5,2.5]$.
 We have performed $10$ simulations for each identical setting except for the parameters $\omega_{i_p}$, which changed at every iteration.

 The following coupling configurations always lead to chimera states for the examined range of parameters, couplings and pinning features: $D~=~ ~~,~~~ ~~,~~~ ~~,~~~ ~~,~~~ ~~,~~~ $.

-The following configurations lead $40\%-60\%$ of times to chimeras, depending on the parameters $\omega_{i_p}$: \\ $D~=~ ~~,~~~ ~~,~~~ ~~,~~~ $.
+The following configurations lead $40\%-60\%$ of times to chimeras{, while the remaining times to weak chimera-like states}, depending on the parameters $\omega_{i_p}$: \\ $D~=~ ~~,~~~ ~~,~~~ ~~,~~~ $.
 Despite not being as easy as in the former case, chimera states in the latter can be achieved by increasing the coupling strength, the intensity of the parameters $\omega_{i_p}$, the pinned nodes and the pervasiveness of the pinning (e.g., pinning every node instead of $1$ every $3$).

 The following coupling configurations never lead to chimera states for the examined range of parameters, couplings and pinning features: $D~=~ ~~,~~~ $.

 Particularly interesting are the following coupling configurations: $D~=~ ~~,~~~ $, where a chimera state emerges, but it is unstable and the incoherence region grows until the whole system develops a fully incoherent state.
 Moreover, such behavior is independent on the number of pinned nodes and occurs also when only one node is perturbed, which makes this setting interesting for applications in which incoherence needs to be achieved.
 Let us note that, in this case, higher-order interactions do not play a role, but the key feature is the coupling configuration.
 In fact, we obtain the same result in the pairwise setting.